Frequently Asked Questions

 What do you give loans for?

-JFLA offers interest-free loans for emergencies, healthcare, small business, education, life cycle events, children with special needs, women & children in crisis and more.
+Jewish Free Losn Association offers interest-free loans for emergencies, healthcare, small business, education, life cycle events, children with special needs, women fleeing domestic violence among other things.

 What don’t you give loans for?

-JFLA cannot assist with travel expenses (only exception is Israel Experience programs) debt consolidation, court or other legal fees, back taxes or parking/traffic tickets.
+Jewish Free Loan Association cannot assist with debt consolidation, court or other legal fees, back taxes, parking and traffic tickets or travel expenses.

 Do you accept walk in applicants?

-Due to security restrictions, we cannot accept walk in loan applicants.
-You must call the L.A. office or the Valley office in advance to schedule an appointment with a JFLA loan analyst.
+For security reasons, we cannot accept walk in loan applicants.
+You must call the L.A. office or the Valley office in advance to schedule an appointment with a Jewish Free Loan Ananlyst.
 If you come to our offices without an appointment, we will be unable to see you at that time.

 Is it necessary to have an in-person interview to receive a loan?

 Yes.
-We know that an in-person interview gives the client an opportunity to express his/her financial concerns and needs while allowing the JFLA loan analyst to fully explain the process and requirements.
+We know that an in-person interview gives the client an opportunity to express his/her financial concerns and needs while allowing the Jewish Free Loan Association loan analyst to fully explain the process and requirements.
 All information is confidential and all borrowers are treated with dignity and respect.

 What do I need to bring with me to my appointment?